gemseo/gemseo/doc_src/doe.rst

 ------------

-Once the functions of the :class:`.OptimizationProblem` have been evaluated, the input samples can be accessed with :attr:`~.DOELibrary.samples`.
+Once the functions of the :class:`.OptimizationProblem` have been evaluated, the input samples can be accessed with :attr:`~.BaseDOELibrary.samples`.

 .. note::
    |g| applies a DOE algorithm over a unit hypercube of the same dimension as the input space
-   and then project the :attr:`~.DOELibrary.unit_samples` onto the input space using either the probability distributions of the inputs, if the latter are random variables, or their lower and upper bounds.
+   and then project the :attr:`~.BaseDOELibrary.unit_samples` onto the input space using either the probability distributions of the inputs, if the latter are random variables, or their lower and upper bounds.